- Brilliant

 Prerequisites

 No programming experience is required.
 No computer science background is assumed.
 Basic secondary school mathematics - arithmetic, fractions, some algebra - is sufficient.
+Brilliant recommends its Logic course as preparation, since the puzzle-style reasoning carries over directly.
 Comfort with following logical steps is more important than any specific prior knowledge.
-This is genuinely designed as a starting point.

 Hands-on practice